Christoph33one/post-planner-api/README.md

 - As part of our testing process, I verified that a user is able to update their own posts.
 To do so, I used the user's ID and a filter method to identify the correct post ID, and updated the post with a new title.
 I also verified that the response returns a status.HTTP_200_OK error, indicating that the update was successful.
 This helps ensure that users are able to modify their own posts as needed

 - As part of the testing process, I verified that a user is not able to update another user's post.
 To do so, I added a logged-in user ID to the response of a different post ID, and verified that the expected result is a status.HTTP_403_FORBIDDEN error.
 This helps ensure that authenticated users cannot edit posts that do not belong to them.

+NNED TO A THE COVERAGE TEST REPORT IMAGE HERE!!!!!!!!!!!!